minmus-9/lysp/README.md

 |`(unquote x)`|aka `,` unquote x|
 |`(unquote-splicing x)`|aka `,@` unquote and splice in x|

-Quasiquotation is supported; see `lisp.lisp` for some examples.
+Quasi-quotation is supported; see `lisp.lisp` for some examples.
 There is no macro system in this LISP, just quasiquote.

 |Primitive|Description (see the source)|